1st Maine Cavalry Regiment: Raiding Manassas Station

 On Friday night, August 22, the regiment's commissary sergeant, M. T. V. Bowman, was at Catlett's Station, with the regiment's wagons, having just drawn rations and planning to return to the regiment Tuesday morning.
 He was talking with the brigade quartermaster in his tent talking, when Stuart's cavalry attacked the depot through a heavy downpour.
 Although a train managed to escape across Cedar Creek, the rebels made a second charge directly on the loaded wagons.

 The fierce, thorough attack left no time to harness the teams, and Bowman, the quartermaster, and another officer barely had time to mount their horses.
 Although nearly surrounded, they escaped by riding a few hundred yards into thick woods.
 In the dark, they crashed through thick brush barely ahead of Confederate cavalrymen intent on their capture.
 Finding a road they did not recognize, they galloped away.
 Once the pursuit eased, they drew up in a small clearing to assess their situation.
 Bowman volunteered to return to assess the damage while the other two remained in the woods.
 Fortunately for the 1st Maine trooper, a severe thunderstorm screened his return and lightning flashes let him navigate.
 Seeing fires through the trees, he hitched his horse to a tree and continued on foot.

 The rebels were busy plundering supplies, food, and alcohol, and burning the remainder.
 Behind him, a rebel challenged him and getting no countersign, fired and missed.
 Bowman managed to get back to his horse undetected.
 He made it through the woods, but once he hit the unknown road, a mounted group of Stuart's men a few hundred yards away saw him and fired.
 Managing to rejoin the officers just moments ahead of the rebels, the chase resumed.
 After crossing and recrossing a creek, they eluded Stuart's men again.
 At first light, Saturday, Bowman and his companions found they were about three miles northeast of the depot, five miles short of Bristoe Station.

 Meanwhile, the regiment continued guarding the river fords.
 The 1st Maine and their brigade brethren spent the next few days constantly patrolling and picketing along the Rappahannock, occasionally trading shots with Rebels on the other bank.
-On the 26th, Bayard was sent to the right wing and attached to MGEN Fitz John Porter's command.
+On the 26th, Bayard was sent to the right wing and attached to Maj.
+Gen. Fitz John Porter's command.
 They were then ordered to Thoroughfare Gap.
 The 1st Maine was sent with the brigade to Catlett Station on August 27, where it remained scouting and patrolling to the west and north looking for Jackson's forces.